chi-rb/chi-cloud/README.md

 ```
 cloud contexts edit remote
 ```
-Will first open the file to edit using $EDIT and then re-run the setup avoiding any stage that is already configured.
+Will first open the file to edit using `$EDITOR` and then re-run the setup avoiding any stage that is already configured.

 You can use to complete a premature ended add previous procedure, or by removing one setting, you can execute the respective remote setup block again.